UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 ```

 #### Installing required R packages
-If you already have these packages installed, you can skip this step, or you can run the below code which checks installation status for you
+If you already have these packages installed, you can skip this step, or you can run the below code which checks installation status for you.

 ```r
 if (!requireNamespace("tidyverse"))